-Project Evidence base Import. to Local Plan Indicat. delivery date Lead delivery agency Cost est. Funded / funding source known?
-Outstanding funding requirement arising from SBC Funding source Notes Accommodation for approximately 200 persons over the plan period, primarily focussed on older persons.
-Liaise with HCC / pop'n ш To meet on-going demand НСС £12m z £6m 50% of future demand to be met commercially No change HCC will seek to relocate day service provision in the town centre Stevenage First ۵ In line with new dev't НСС £1m Y (part) £1m To be funded / cross subsidised by redevelopment of existing sites GREEN INFRASTRUCTURE NUCTURE Amenity Greenspace - 9.3 hectares (ha) Open Space Strategy ш In line with new dev't SBC £186,000 > £0.19m Developer contributions - physical provision or financial / New Homes Bonus No change Allotments - 1.9 hectares Open Space Strategy ш In line with new dev't SBC £190,000 7 £0.19m As above No change Natural and semi-natural open space - 30.1 ha Open Space Strategy ш In line with new dev't SBC £301,000 ~ £0.3m As above No change Children and young-persons play - 12 facilities Open Space Strategy ш In line with new devt SBC £480,000 - £960,000 ~ £0.96m As above No change EMERGENCY SERVICES VICES No requirements identified No change COMMUNITY & LEISURE FACILITIES ISURE FACILI TIES
+Project Evidence base Import. to Local Plan Indicat. delivery date Lead delivery agency Cost est. Funded / funding source krown?
+Outstanding funding requirement arising from SBC Funding source Notes financial / New Homes Bonus Allotments - 1.9 hectares Open Space Strategy Ш In line with new dev't SBC £190,000 > £0.19m As above No change Natural and semi-natural open space - 30.1 ha Open Space Strategy ш In line with new dev't SBC £301,000 >- £0.3m As above No change Children and young-persons play - 12 facilities Open Space Strategy ш In line with new devt SBC £480,000 - £960,000 >- £0.96m As above No change EMERGENCY SERVICES SERVICES No requirements identified No change COMMUNITY & LEISURE FACILITIES Libraries & LEISURE F FACILITIES (0) ı I Refurbishment / relocation / re-provision of Town Centre Liaise with HCC ш TBC НСС £960,000 > £0.96m HCC / Developer contributions Status changed to "essential" as cost

-Notes Status changed to "essential" as cost estimate is derived from HCC toolkit against future growth in Stevenage.
+Notes estimate is derived from HCC toolkit against future growth in Stevenage.
 Reflects role as cost estimate is derived against future growth and represents general mitigation against growth - albeit the specific proposals in the plan may lead to re-provision of existing facility.

+Funding source

+Outstanding funding requirement arising from SBC

+Funded / funding source krown?

+Cost est.

+Lead delivery agency

+Indicat. delivery date

+Import. to Local Plan

+Evidence base

+Project library to provide improved and extended service (to include any requirements in response to future growth)

-Importance changed to n/a.
+Notes Importance changed to n/a.
 No additional requirements arise under this item from growth in Stevenage.
-Reflects role of Stevenage as a major town where it may be considered appropriate to provide services to a wider area than just the borough, but this is just for other authorities to determine in association with the infrastructure provider so that plan can Funding source HCC / Developer contributions Other authorities' infrastructure plans Outstanding funding requirement arising from SBC £0.96m TBC Funded / funding source known? > > Cost est. £960,000 TBC Lead delivery agency о Н HCC / NHDC / EHDC Indicat. delivery date TBC In line with new dev't Import. to Local Plan ш N/a Evidence base Liaise with HCC Liaise with HCC Project Libraries Refurbishment / relocation / re-provision of Town Centre library to provide improved and extended service (to include any requirements in response to future growth) Requirements arising from development around the town but outside of the Borough Borough
+Reflects role of Stevenage as a major town where it may be considered appropriate to provide services to a wider area than just the borough, but this is just for other authorities to determine in association with the Funding source Other authorities' infrastructure plans Outstanding funding requirement arising from SBC TBC Funded / funding source krown? > Cost est. TBC Lead delivery agency HCC / NHDC / EHDC Indicat. delivery date un line with new dev't Import. to Local Plan N/a Evidence base Liaise with HCC Project Requirements arising from development around the town but outside of the Borough